0xpaulbenoit/personal-website-v4/_posts/ethernaut-walkthrough.md

 date: '2021-11-14'
 coverImage: "/blog/astrodog.jpeg"
 ogImage:
-  url: "/blog/remotecyberwork.jpg"
+  url: "/blog/astrodog.jpeg"
 ---

-This is a walkthrough of Ethernaut, an Ethereum security CTF game.
+This is a walkthrough of [Ethernaut](https://ethernaut.openzeppelin.com/), an Ethereum security CTF game.
 It's a good starting place for learning about Ethereum security.
 I think it's the most beginner-friendly Ethereum security CTF.

 ### Setup